MehmetEminSayim/navicat-17-linux-refresh/README.md

-Navicat Trial Reset Script for Linux
+Navicat Trial Refresh Script for Linux
-This script resets the trial period of Navicat on Linux systems (specifically tested on Linux Mint) without deleting your saved database connections or user profiles.
+This script refresh the trial period of Navicat on Linux systems (specifically tested on Linux Mint) without deleting your saved database connections or user profiles.

 ## Features
 - Resets trial data in dconf registry.